 If we cannot safely access your property for any reason, we will contact you and try to resolve the problem.
 We will also leave a card behind detailing the problem.

-A few other simple things will make all the difference for our delivery person or meter reader:
+A few other simple things will make all the difference for our delivery person:

 - Keeping your dog on a lead

 - Making sure vegetation is trimmed back and safe

 - Making sure steps and pathways are safe and secure

 If you have any concerns, call us on 03 546 6336.

 The price you pay for LPG is influenced by a number of factors including international prices, exchange rates, transport and delivery costs, taxes and regulatory requirements.

 Here are a few of the variables that can impact LPG pricing in New Zealand.

 LPG is an internationally traded commodity.
 Even though New Zealand produces the majority of its annual LPG needs, international benchmark pricing is still used to determine what we pay for it.
 The international benchmark for the cost of LPG that we use in New Zealand is the Saudi Aramco Contract Price (Saudi CP), which changes monthly.